Reporting a crime

 How to report a crime

 You can report a crime anonymously:

 - in emergencies, telephone 999

 - for non-urgent matters, phone the police on 101 (if you're a Tesco mobile or giffgaff user call 028 9065 0222)

-- alternatively, information can be given anonymously to the independent charity Crimestoppers on 0800 555 111
+- information can be given anonymously to the independent charity Crimestoppers on 0800 555 111

-If you really do not want to report the crime yourself, someone else can report it for you.
+If you don't want to report the crime, someone else can report it for you.

 Reporting to the police online

-If you're a victim, witness or third party you can report non-emergencies, including non-emergency hate crimes, online anonymously at this link:
+If you're a victim, witness or third party you can report non-emergencies, including non-emergency hate crimes, online anonymously: